bryantcodesart/portfolio-site/README.md

+# Disclaimer
+Fork away, reverse engineer, have a blast, reach out to me with questions!

+But.
+Please do not just replace the content (e.g. with your crypto marketing) and republish the site as your own.
+I wish I were joking, but this has happened twice.
+That I know of.

 # bryantcodes.art

 Hello!
 This is my portfolio site [bryantcodes.art](https://bryantcodes.art).
 It is a wild work in progress (currently barely at an MVP stage) and also my safe place to experiment with new things I wanna try.
 Examine the code if you dare.
 Ha!
 I'm slowly going through and commenting/cleaning things I hastily created.
 There are actually a few novel solutions lurking in there that I'm proud of--maybe future blog posts!